Sometimes when you change something, you don’t notice a big impact right away. It’s often these changes that are the most powerful, and lasting.

 Pre-portioned packs make weight management easy.
 And keeping your dog at the right weight can help stave off a raft of diseases—including arthritis.
 Studies show that even a small weight reduction can alleviate this painful condition.

-A stronger, healthier heart
+Nutrients that promote a stronger, healthier heart

 The powerhouse Omega-3 fatty acids in our fresh recipes are like nutritional Swiss Army knives—they work on so many areas of your dog’s health.
 Recent research show that these same long-chain fatty acids that provide glorious gloss to your dog’s coat and help brain health, can also boost immune function.